How Encryption Works in Cybersecurity (Types, Examples & Real-World Use 2026)

 Classical computers solve the factoring problem (underlying RSA) and discrete logarithm problem (underlying ECC) exponentially slowly — which is why they are secure.
 A sufficiently powerful quantum computer running Shor's algorithm could solve these problems in polynomial time, rendering RSA and ECC effectively broken.

-NIST's response: The National Institute of Standards and Technology (NIST) completed its post-quantum cryptography standardisation in 2024, publishing three quantum-resistant algorithms:
+NIST's Response (2024): The National Institute of Standards and Technology completed post-quantum cryptography standardisation, publishing three quantum-resistant algorithms:

-• ML-KEM (CRYSTALS-Kyber) — for key encapsulation / key exchange.
-Replacing RSA/ECDH in TLS and other key exchange protocols.
+• ML-KEM (CRYSTALS-Kyber): For key encapsulation / key exchange.
+Replacing RSA/ECDH in TLS and other protocols.

 Google Chrome, Cloudflare, and Apple have already begun deploying hybrid post-quantum key exchange in TLS.
-If you are a developer building systems that must remain secure for 5+ years, planning your post-quantum migration now is not premature — it is overdue.
+Migration is not premature — it is underway.

 Encryption Best Practices — For Developers and Individuals

 1. Always use TLS 1.3 for web applications and APIs.
 Disable TLS 1.0 and 1.1 — these are deprecated and vulnerable.
-TLS 1.2 is acceptable but should be configured with strong cipher suites only.
-TLS 1.3 removes the weak cipher suites entirely and is faster.
-This directly prevents the credential-stealing man-in-the-middle attacks described in the hackers guide.
+Configure strong cipher suites only.
+TLS 1.3 is faster and removes weak algorithms entirely.
+This directly prevents man-in-the-middle attacks.

 2. Use AES-256-GCM for symmetric encryption.
-AES-GCM provides both confidentiality (encryption) and integrity (authentication) in a single operation — use it instead of AES-CBC which requires separate integrity checks.
+GCM provides both confidentiality (encryption) and integrity (authentication) in one operation.
 Key size: 256 bits.
+Use random IVs (Initialisation Vectors) — never reuse an IV with the same key.

 3. Never implement your own cryptography.
-Use well-tested libraries — libsodium, Bouncy Castle, or the cryptography primitives built into your language's standard library or TLS stack.
-"Rolling your own crypto" — implementing cryptographic algorithms yourself — is one of the most reliable ways to introduce critical vulnerabilities even if the underlying algorithm is correct.
+Use well-tested libraries — libsodium, Bouncy Castle, or your language's standard library.
+"Rolling your own crypto" is one of the most reliable ways to introduce critical vulnerabilities even if the underlying algorithm is correct.

 4. Store passwords using bcrypt or Argon2, never SHA-256 or MD5.
 Salt every hash.
 Never store plaintext passwords.
-The difference between a slow password hash and MD5 is the difference between a months-long crack and a minutes-long crack for an attacker with your database.
+The difference is months-long crack times vs seconds-long crack times for attackers with your database.

 5. Manage API keys and cryptographic keys as secrets.
 Never hard-code keys in source code.
 Never commit them to GitHub.
-Use secret management tools (AWS Secrets Manager, HashiCorp Vault, environment variables loaded from secure storage).
-The OpenAI API security guide covers this in detail for AI API keys specifically.
+Use secret management tools.
+Rotate keys periodically — if a key is exposed, limit the window of compromise.

-6. For individuals: verify that HTTPS is used for every sensitive site.
+6. For individuals: verify HTTPS is used for every sensitive site.
 Look for the padlock.
-Never enter passwords, payment information, or personal details on an HTTP (non-HTTPS) page.
-On public WiFi, use a VPN to add a layer of encryption before traffic leaves your device.
+Never enter passwords or payment information on HTTP (non-HTTPS) pages.
+On public WiFi, use a VPN to add encryption before traffic leaves your device.

 7. Enable full-disk encryption on all devices.
-BitLocker (Windows), FileVault (macOS), and the default encryption on modern Android and iOS devices protect your data if your device is lost or stolen.
-Without it, anyone with physical access to the storage can read all your files regardless of your login password.
+BitLocker (Windows), FileVault (macOS), and default encryption on modern Android and iOS protect your data if your device is lost or stolen.
+Without it, anyone with physical access can read all your files.

 8. Begin planning for post-quantum cryptography if you handle long-lived secrets.
 Start by inventorying where RSA and ECC keys are used.
-The NIST post-quantum standards are finalized — migration tooling is maturing.
 Systems protecting data with a 10+ year secrecy requirement should have a migration timeline in place.

 Amardeep Maroli

 Found this useful?
-Share it with any developer who uses base64 for "security" or stores passwords as MD5.
+Share with developers who use Base64 for "security" or store passwords as SHA-256.
 It happens more often than it should.

 Comments